raywood1/RWs_Latest_Blogger/_posts/2012-03-17-microsoft_word____attempting_to_open_a_file_created_in_earlier_version.md

 ---
 layout: post
-title: "Microsoft Word:  "Attempting to open a file created in earlier version""
+title: "Microsoft Word:  'Attempting to open a file created in earlier version'"
 date: 2012-03-17
 ---